QuatreCentQuatre/craft-injector/README.md

 - Top of the body
 - Bottom of the body

+The value can be different from site to site.

 The section is only available to admin users or users with the permission to access the plugin.

 ![Injector admin display](docs/images/admin-display.png)